This day, the anniversary of the September 11 Attacks, wakes me with a sinking feeling.

 We would see famous people in the streets and the taping of soap operas, including One Life to Live.
 I remember a scene on The Plaza steps with Bo Buchanan and one of his many love interests.
 This was part of our life.
 It was what we did and it was wonderful.
 We did all of this with my grandmother.
 Later, I did all of this, and more, alone with my grandmother.
 The Rockettes were her favorite.

-My grandmother worked in The World Trade Center.
+My grandmother worked at The World Trade Center.

 I loved to go to work with her.
 Sitting in the window of her office and looking out at the city was a fond memory.
 I admired all of the activity that would happen 80 plus stories below.
 I would imagine wonderful stories for all of the people on the streets of one of the most wonderful cities in the world.